10 Steps to Manage Business Energy Costs

 This may be sometimes referred to as a Power Purchase Agreement (PPA).
 Currently, some major energy retailers and renewable energy installers offer this type of product.
 A good place to start would be to talk to your existing energy retailer and compare their offering with other retailers.
 You may also want to look at the Clean Energy Council’s list of approved solar retailers.

-Additionally, you may wish to look at a Power Purchasing Agreements, see details in Action 10.
+Additionally, you may wish to look at Power Purchase Agreements, see detail in Step 10.

-Explore more advanced options to maximise your use of renewables (Actions 9 & 10):
+Explore more advanced options to maximise your use of renewables (Steps 9 & 10):